alphagov/govuk-design-system-backlog/docs/WORKING_GROUP.md

+## Design System working group

-The Design System working group is a multi-disciplinary, cross-government group whose purpose is to ensure that any styles, components and patterns published in the GOV.UK Design System are of a high quality and meet user needs.
+The Design System working group is a multi-disciplinary, cross-government group whose purpose is to ensure that any components and patterns published in the GOV.UK Design System are of a high quality and meet user needs.

 They do this by: